 Training Vision Institute, Singapore

 Training Vision Institute (TVI) is a leading training and human capital consultancy firm in Singapore.
-Founded in 1991 on the core belief in maximising every person’s full potential, TVI continues to passionately offer high quality adult training and education to the industry and communities it operates in.
+Founded in 1991 on the core belief in maximizing every person’s full potential, TVI continues to passionately offer high quality adult training and education to the industry and communities it operates in.
 Headquartered in Singapore, TVI operates 5 training centres island-wide to make training and education accessible to everyone.
 TVI is also growing beyond Singapore, led primarily by its wholly-owned subsidiary ‘TVI Ventures’, which has set up offices and joint-ventures with businesses in Vietnam and India.

 Internship requires strong writing and organizational skills.
 Duties include assisting on marketing campaigns, demographic analysis, and general administrative skills.